D3. Grabbing Objects in VR

 Use Gravity

-. - This ensures proper trigger detection without unintended physics behavior.
+. - This ensures reliable trigger detection without unintended physics.

 - With